Etiquette at RACV Clubs

 Smoking is not permitted on Club property.

-As a courtesy and a sign of mutual respect, members using group activity areas (for example Billiards room, gym, etc) are requested to have their mobile phones set to ‘silent’ and restrict their use to an absolute minimum.
+As a courtesy and a sign of mutual respect, members using group activity areas (for example Billiards room, Fitness Centre, etc) are asked to have their mobile phones set to ‘silent’ and to restrict their use to an absolute minimum.

 In consideration of other guests, presentations may not be made in Club dining areas.
 Please inform staff if presentations are required so that alternative arrangements can be made in advance.
 Speeches and their contents are to remain private to Members in attendance.